soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 # Copy Alternatives - Research

-In this repository, we will compare the various options to __Azure Data Factory__ copy activities.
-As there are few scenarios where using default values can create challenges with running these pipelines in scale. for each of the options we will run using Azure Integration Runtime, Self Hosted Integration Runtime and Azure Data Factory Managed Integration Runtime.
+In this repository, we will compare the various compute options we can leverage in a Copy Activity in __Azure Data Factory__.
+The compute options we will examine are: Azure Integration Runtime, Self Hosted Integration Runtime (SHIR) on Azure VMs and Managed VNet Integration Runtime.
+It is important to note that we will be copying files between two cloud data stores.
+If a datastore would have been on-premises it might have made sense to have the SHIR installed on comodity hardware on-premises.

 We will review:

 - Performance